When it comes to types of startup funding, there are a lot of options to consider.

 While the loans are backed by the SBA, they don’t come directly from the SBA.
 You’ll have to find a local lender who provides SBA loans in order to access the funding.

-Getting money — in the form of loans or investment — from family and friends is another one that doesn’t fall under traditional “small business startup loans.”
-But it’s a common way for startup founders to get money to either start their companies or get help along the way.
+Getting money — in the form of loans or investments — from family and friends is another one that doesn’t fall under traditional “small business startup loans.”
+But it’s a common way for startup founders to get money from pre-seed funding to either start their companies or get help along the way.

 Friends and family are a great source of early investment or loans — but it can be a tricky relationship to navigate.

 It’s common for people to feel like they can be casual and personal with these types of investments because their relationships with the investors are personal.